Follicular Unit Extraction (FUE) Hair Transplantation

 Some physicians advocate the use of a layered closure and undermining as techniques to minimize scars.
 Other surgeons feel that undermining and layered closures do not seem to alter the healing except in situations where tension is a problem.

-The primary rationale for the use of FUE is that a linear scar is avoided.
+The primary rationale for using FUE is that a linear scar is avoided.
 Several proponents of FUE market the procedure as a technique that does not involve cutting, is less invasive and does not result in scars (i.e., “scarless”).
-While a linear scar is not created with FUE, tiny circular scars that are impossible or har to detect by the human eye are created.
+While a linear scar is not created with FUE, tiny circular scars that are impossible or hard to detect by the human eye are created.

 “Cutting” is clearly involved when using a punch.
 Although a linear scar is not produced with FUE, scars are created and evidenced by virtue of the fact that hypopigmented or hyperpigmented “dots” may be visible when the hair is cut very short.
-These “dots” may be a scar reaction or actual post inflammatory pigment changes, particularly in darker skinned individuals.
-Also the human eye may pick up “spaces” where follicular units are missing in the normal pattern.
+These “dots” may be scar reactions or actual post-inflammatory pigment changes, particularly in individuals with darker skin.
+Also, the human eye may pick up “spaces” where follicular units are missing in the normal pattern.

-The depth of the incisions with FUE is usually shallower as compared to strip harvesting.
+The depth of the incisions with FUE is usually shallower than that of strip harvesting.
 The punch depth is to the level of the fat or at the fat-dermis junction.
 With strip harvesting the depth of incision is into the fat.
 Some physicians cut to the deeper fat or just above the fascia.

 When using FUE it is important to recognize that if grafts are taken too close together there may be an appearance of a scar.
 In some patients as large numbers of grafts are removed there can be a clear demarcation between the areas that have been harvested and areas left alone.
 This is opposed to the strip technique where hair of similar density is brought back together at the suture line.
 Opponents of strip harvesting would note that if hair does not grow well in a strip scar and the scar widens, then the scar might be apparent if the hair above it is short or otherwise thin.